abo-abo/lispy/README.md

 ### `lispy-goto`
 Bound to `g` while in special.
-Use `helm` to select a top-level symbol to jump to in current file.
+Use `helm` to select a top-level symbol to jump to in current directory.

 Works out of the box for Elisp.
 [clojure-semantic](https://github.com/kototama/clojure-semantic)
 is required for Clojure.

+## `lispy-goto-local`
+Bound to `G` while in special.
+Like `lispy-goto`, but works only on current file.

 # Screencasts